 TGad Editor: Editor P91L35 as follows:

 The L-RX field indicates the compressed number of TRN-R subfields requested by the transmitting STA as part of beam refinement.
 To obtain the desired number of TRN-R subfieds, the value of the L-RX field is multiplied by 4.
 Possible values range form 0-16, corresponding to 0-64 TRN-R fields.
 If the field is set to zero, the transmitting STA does not need receiver training as part of beam refinement.
+If the MID-REQ is set to 1, the L-RX field indicates the compressed number of AWV settings that the STA will use during the MID phase.
+To obtain the number of AWVs that will be used, the L-RX field is multiplied by 4.